-Coronavirus: Cases in US cross 3 lakh, Trump says he requested Modi for anti-malaria drug

-India confirmed 601 new cases of Covid-19 on Saturday evening – the largest spike in a day.
+Coronavirus: Number of cases rises to 3,374; two more patients die, taking toll to 77

-India confirmed 601 new cases of Covid-19 on Saturday evening – the largest spike in a day.
-The total number of positive cases in the country rose to 3,072, including 2,784 active cases.
-The toll has risen to 75.
-As many as 213 people have been cured.
+India confirmed 302 new cases of Covid-19 on Sunday morning, taking the total number of positive cases in the country to 3,374.
+The toll has risen to 77.
+As many as 266 patients have been cured.

-The Centre announced that testing and treatment of Covid-19 patients will be free for beneficiaries of Ayushman Bharat scheme.
-It released an advisory asking people to wear homemade masks when they step out.
-It also banned the export of diagnostic kits with immediate effect.

 The number of Covid-19 positive cases worldwide crossed 12 lakh, including 64,703 deaths, according to a tracker by Johns Hopkins University.

-Read our top ten updates on the coronavirus pandemic here.
+Read our top ten updates on the coronavirus pandemic from Saturday here.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.